dlt-hub/dlt/docs/website/docs/general-usage/incremental-loading.md

     dlt.current.state()["last_updated"]  = data["last_timestamp"]
 ```

-if we keep a list or a dictionary in the state, we can modify the underlying values in the objects,
+If we keep a list or a dictionary in the state, we can modify the underlying values in the objects,
 and thus we do not need to set the state back explicitly.

 ```python